 Brandon Area Community Foundation matched $12,000 in donations.

-Brandon Area Community Foundation awards their first Canada 150 Grant of $12,000!
+Brandon Area Community Foundation awarded their first Canada 150 Grant to the Winnipeg Symphony Orchestra!

 We all know how powerful music can be.
 Certain songs can instantly lift your spirits and yet others can leave you with a feeling of melancholy.